iifl-logo

 viii.
 There were no transactions relating to previously unrecorded income that have been surrendered or disclosed as income during the year in the tax assessments under the Income Tax Act, 1961 (43 of 1961).

 ix a.
-According to the information and explanations given to us and on the basis of our examination of the records of the Company, the Company has delayed in repayment of dues to Banks and Non banking Financial Company (NBFC) during the year.
+According to the information and explanations given to us and on the basis of our examination of the records of the Company, the Company has delayed in repayment of dues to Banks during the year.
 The details are as under;

 b.
-The Company has not been declared wilful defaulter by any bank or financial institution or government or any government authority.
+The Company has not been declared wilful defaulter by any bank or RSinancial institution or government or any government authority.

 c.
-The Company has not raised working capital and term during the year.
+The Company has raised a working capital loan but has not raised any term loan during the year.
 The term Loans outstanding at the beginning of the year been applied for the purposes for which they were raised.

 d.
-On an overall examination of the financial statements of the Company, funds raised on short- term basis have, prima facie, not been used during the year for long-term purposes by the Company.
+On an overall examination of the RSinancial statements of the Company, funds raised on short- term basis have, prima facie, not been used during the year for long-term purposes by the Company.

 f.
 The company has not raised loans during the year on the pledge of securities held in its subsidiaries, joint ventures or associate companies.